 - Sleep disturbances

 - Difficulty with memory

-In addition to Chronic Fatigue Syndrome a number of other fatigue-related conditions, such as fibromyalgia, post traumatic stress disorder, and some types of depression, are associated with stress and a poorly functioning HPA axis.
+In addition to CFS, a number of other fatigue-related conditions, such as fibromyalgia, post traumatic stress disorder, and some types of depression, are associated with stress and a poorly functioning HPA axis.
 Other conditions related to HPA axis dysfunction and associated with adrenal fatigue symptoms include: